 Is there a particular dress code for Tokyo nightlife?
 What to bring for a night out in Tokyo?
 Are tattoos, sandals or shorts allowed?
 We’re here to answer your questions and put your worries to rest!
-Don’t worry, here’s everything you need to know before a night out in Tokyo.
-Let us help you prepare for an awesome night out exploring Tokyo nightlife!
-Everything you need to know before a night out in Tokyo.
+Don’t worry, here’s everything you need to know before a night out in the biggest city on earth.

 Preparing for a night out in Tokyo is relatively easy.
 From cheap pre-games to lax dress codes, all you really need to explore Tokyo nightlife is a buzzing energy and your PKW (Phones, Keys and Wallet).